nestordemeure/question_extractor/README.md

 However, to further fine-tune a model *on your own data*, you need a large number of questions and answers about your data.
 Producing those questions and answers can be a lot of manual work.

-This repository lets you use a non-fine-tuned language model and existing textual data to extract question/answer pairs automatically, eliminating all manual work.
+This repository lets you use a non-fine-tuned language model to extract question/answer pairs automatically from existing textual data, eliminating all manual work.

 ## Installation